 Before you can ship your products, you will most likely need to package them for safe transport.
 So what options do you have?
 There are a few common options for packaging including boxes or envelopes (padded or unpadded).
 For most businesses and products, you’ll likely need to use some size of box to package your products for shipping as well as some form of stuffing or product cushioning.

 You may also want to try thinking outside of the box (no pun intended) and look at other packaging material.
-An an example, for my new ecommerce business, Finch Goods Co.
-I opted to go with the unconventional packaging option of coffee bags to ship some of my orders because many of my products don't require protective padding.
+For example, consider opting to go with unconventional packaging options like coffee bags if your products don't require protective padding.

-Coffee bags offered an inexpensive, but high quality option that also helps to showcase my brand by selecting matte black/silver lining bags, complimenting my brand colours.
-A huge additional benefit to the coffee bags was that they keep my orders thin, affording me much cheaper shipping rates vs. the bulkier box counterparts.
+Coffee bags offer an inexpensive, but high quality option.
+A huge additional benefit to packaging options like coffee bags is that they keep orders thin, affording you much cheaper shipping rates vs. the bulkier box counterparts.

 Keep It Light And Small